Chia-Network/chialisp-web/docs/puzzles/pooling.md

 (logior POOL_REWARD_PREFIX (logand (- (lsh (q .
 1) (q .
 128)) (q .
 1)) pool_reward_height))
 ```

 `(- (lsh (q .
 1) (q .
 128)) (q .
 1))` is simply a way of generating a sequence of 32 `f`s.
-We then use `logand` on that with the pool reward height, which in an honest scenario should do absolutely nothing to it (more on this in a minute).
+We then use `logand` on that with the pool reward height, which in an honest scenario should leave it unchanged.
 Finally, we use `logior` to combine the two values into one string.
 Let's say we have a height of `abcdef`.
 Our final product will be `ccd5bb71183532bff220ba46c268991a00000000000000000000000000abcdef`.

 Why do we need this extra `logand` with the string of `f`s?
 It's to prevent a relatively obscure, but possible attack.
 Remember that an attacker can pass whatever they want in through the solution.
 For example, a 32 byte hex string.
 If they passed through the right hex string, they could completely control the output of our calculation *except* for the bits that happen to be set to 1 in the genesis challenge half of the `POOL_REWARD_PREFIX` (62/128 of them).
 The idea is that a pool could grind out a coin whose parent ID has all of those bits set, create the coin, and then use the singleton to claim it.
 Why claim a coin that you already had control of?
 This will become more apparent in the waiting room puzzle, but they could hypothetically "freeze" the singleton in their pool if they were able to reset the puzzle.
-It's not as important in the pool member puzzle, but it is still probably best to prevent the pool from spending the singleton in an unwanted way.
+It's not as important in the pool member puzzle, but it is still probably best to prevent the pool from spending the singleton in an unintended way.
 The `logand` ensures that only bits on the right can change, every bit on left gets set to 0 before it is evaluated with the `logior`.

 Okay let's move onto the conditions for the absorb spend case: